Oneirical/The-Games-Foxes-Play/design/Development Logs/23-06-16 - Foundations of Truth Reassembled.md

 * PLUSCROSS: Also select all tiles in a cross formation, like firing a laser beam in all 4 cardinal directions.
 * HARM: Deal damage to all entities in selected tiles.

 So, not only does the trap damage the one who steps on it, it also explodes and deals significant collateral damage!
-[See it in game]() for yourself.

 What I just described is the Artistic starter spell (or "Axiom", as they are called in game).
 I have made 5 others, all with their own themed sequences.
 Let me show you the Feral one: